andresibarrarodriguez/Master-Dissertation-Repository/README.md

 *****************************************************************
 This is the Master Repository from my Master Disertation in Applied Mathematics at Sao Paulo University,

-Accordign to the contents of the dissertation the objetive of this is to use **sequentential statistical learning for tuning the augmented Lagrangian algorithm ALGENCAN** using **IRACE**.
+Accordign to the contents of the dissertation the objetive of this is to use **Sequential statistical learning for tuning the augmented Lagrangian algorithm ALGENCAN.** using **IRACE**.
 For this purpose in this repository contains five codes in R which are responsible to execute the main algorithm which are written in FORTRAN.
 There was implemented four experiments, we gave a brief description below and the corresponding codes in the repository and how it should be used.

 ----------------------------------------------------------
 **EXPERIMENT 1: I-RACE for tuning Monte Carlo Algorithm**